Annemieke Kiesel

-Annemieke Kiesel (née Griffioen; born 30 November 1979) is a former Dutch footballer and coach.
+Annemieke Kiesel (née Griffioen; born 30 November 1979) is a Dutch former football player and coach.
 She played for clubs in the Netherlands, United States, England and Germany, winning titles with Dutch and German clubs.
-She also played for the Dutch national team between 1995 and 2011, retiring with 156 caps, making her the player with the second most appearances for the Dutch national team (men and women) of all time.
+She also played for the Netherlands national team between 1995 and 2011, retiring with 156 caps, making her the player with the second most appearances for the Dutch national team (men and women) of all time.
 Following her playing career, she took on coaching and has worked either as assistant coach or as head coach.

 Club career

 Born in Kockengen, she started playing football at the age of 7 for amateur club OSV Nita in Nieuwer Ter Aa, as the club did not have a girls team, she played in the boys youth teams.
 At the age of 11 she changed club and played in the girls team of CS Wilnis and after a couple of years she was in the club's first women's team.
-In 1994 she arrived at Hoofdklasse (first division) club SV Saestum, where she played for 10 years, winning the Dutch League six times and the Dutch Cup on three occasions, it was also during her time at the club that she first played in the UEFA Women's Cup, making her debut on 25 September 2002 in the 2002–03 UEFA Women's Cup match against SK Trondheims-Ørn.
+In 1994 she arrived at Hoofdklasse (first division) club SV Saestum, where she played for 10 years, winning the Dutch League six times and the KNVB Cup on three occasions, it was also during her time at the club that she first played in the UEFA Women's Cup, making her debut on 25 September 2002 in the 2002–03 UEFA Women's Cup match against SK Trondheims-Ørn.

 In the summer of 2004, she left the Netherlands and went to the United States, where she played 8 matches for Charlotte Lady Eagles in the 2004 USL W-League season.

 Later that year (2004) she returned to Europe, joined English FA Women's Premier League club Bristol Academy and played a total of 20 matches (16 league and 4 cup) scoring 5 goals (3 league and 2 cup) during her single season at the club.

 In 2005, she joined German Bundesliga club FCR 2001 Duisburg.
 She did not manage to win the league at the club, was runner-up on four occasions, but won the German Cup twice (2008–09 and 2009–10) and won the UEFA Women's Cup in 2008–09.
-After the 2010–11 season she announced her retirement from football, having played over 120 official matches in all competitions (104 league matches) for CR 2001 Duisburg.
+After the 2010–11 season she announced her retirement from football, having played over 120 official matches in all competitions (104 league matches) for FCR 2001 Duisburg.